rsquare2010/platformer/part1_README.md

 - Specify dimensions of how big each tile is.
 - Be able to preview an arbitrary number of frames

 A simplisitic sprite editor may be a terminal based tool that loads an image, asks you the dimensions of a sprite, and then which frames to play.
 This is considered an acceptable version of a tile editor for this assignment.
+You may for example assume each frame within a spritesheet is the same size (This is an acceptable assumption).

 Here is some inspiration for building a (fancy) sprite editor:

 * https://www.youtube.com/watch?v=8bKCdmgJnPM

-You may use any language (Python, C++, C#, etc.) to implement your tile editor.
+You may use any language (Python, C++, C#, C, DLang, Rust, etc.) to implement your tile editor.
 It need not have a fancy GUI, but that is encouraged as time permits.

 ### Game